-- our product candidates may not successfully complete preclinical studies or clinical trials; - a product candidate may on further study be shown to have harmful side effects or other characteristics that indicate it is unlikely to be effective or otherwise does not meet applicable regulatory criteria; - our competitors may develop therapeutics that render our product candidates obsolete or less attractive; - · our competitors may develop platform technologies that render our ABC Platform obsolete or less attractive; - the product candidates and ABC Platform that we develop may not be sufficiently covered by intellectual property for which we hold exclusive rights or may be covered by third party patents or other intellectual property or exclusive rights; - the market for a product candidate may change so that the continued development of that product candidate is no longer reasonable or commercially attractive; - a product candidate may not be capable of being produced in commercial quantities at an acceptable cost, or at all; - if a product candidate obtains regulatory approval, we may be unable to establish sales and marketing capabilities, or successfully market such approved product candidate, to gain market acceptance; and - a product candidate may not be accepted as safe and effective by patients, the medical community or third-party payors, if applicable.
+- our product candidates may not successfully complete preclinical studies or clinical trials; - If a product candidate obtains regulatory approval, approval may be for indications, dosage and administration or patient populations that are not as broad as intended or desired; - a product candidate may on further study be shown to have harmful side effects or other characteristics that indicate it is unlikely to be effective or otherwise does not meet applicable regulatory criteria; - our competitors may develop therapeutics that render our product candidates obsolete or less attractive; - · our competitors may develop platform technologies that render our ABC Platform obsolete or less attractive; - the product candidates and ABC Platform that we develop may not be sufficiently covered by intellectual property for which we hold exclusive rights or may be covered by third party patents or other intellectual property or exclusive rights; - the market for a product candidate may change so that the continued development of that product candidate is no longer reasonable or commercially attractive; - a product candidate may not be capable of being produced in commercial quantities at an acceptable cost, or at all; - if a product candidate obtains regulatory approval, we may be unable to establish sales and marketing capabilities, or successfully market such approved product candidate, to gain market acceptance; and - a product candidate may not be accepted as safe and effective by patients, the medical community or third-party payors, if applicable.

 If any of these events occur, we may be forced to abandon our development efforts for a product candidate or candidates, which would have a material adverse effect on our business and could potentially cause us to cease operations.
-Failure of a product candidate may occur at any stage of preclinical or clinical development, and, because our product candidates and our ABC Platform are in an early stage of development, there is a relatively higher risk of failure and we may never succeed in developing marketable products or generating product revenue.
+Failure of a product candidate may occur at any stage of preclinical or clinical development, and, because our product candidates and our ABC Platform are in development, there is a relatively higher risk of failure and we may never succeed in developing marketable products or generating product revenue.